 The watchmaker uses a pressing tool to insert the jewel bearings for the spindles of the toothed wheels into the plate and bridges.
 This is a crucial operation.
 The way the jewels are pressed in influences the correct vertical play of the gear-train.
 Do the gear-wheels and pinions mesh together correctly?
 Does the height need adjusting by a few hundredths of a millimeter?
-Once the gear-train is adjusted, the bridges and plates are screwed down, the mainsprings are assembled in the going barrels, the movement is ready to receive the escapement.
+Once the gear-train is adjusted, the bridges and plates are screwed down, and the mainsprings are assembled in the going barrels, then the movement is ready to receive the escapement.
 With the installation of the escapement, consisting of the escape-wheel, the pallets and balance-wheel, the watch comes to life.

 After the first assembly, the movement is completely disassembled and each individual part is then cleaned, dried, reassembled and lubricated.
 After the second assembly, the movement is meticulously regulated before the watchmaker sets the hands and re-inserts the movement back into the case.
 The back of the case is then fixed in place.
 The completed watch is subjected to a multi-day rate test on a watch winder.
 Water resistance is also tested.
 Once the watch has passed these quality tests, it is finally certified as complete.